joseeden/All-Things-DevOps/pages/030-Security/039-Security-Architecture.md

 - Limit the connections between VMs and the physical machines.
 - Minimize and remove unneeded features to reduce potential vulnerabilities.
 - Consider VM distribution across different servers.
-- Beware of **Virtualization Sprawl** - Provisioning VMs without proper oversight.
+- Beware of **VM Sprawl** - Provisioning VMs without proper oversight.
 - Enable encryption of the file that hosts the VM.

 ## Containerization